elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ## FONTS

 ```
 In the kluge, a font is defined with fourteen distinct parameters.
-Ridiculous.
+Rígido.
 This is a much more reasonable definition, which you can find in my noodle:
 ```
 ```
-A font has a name and a height.
+Uma fonte tem um nome e uma altura.
 ```
 ```
 The font's name is the actual name stored in a font file.
 It may or may not
 be the same as the name of the file.
 You're probably familiar with font
 names like "Arial", "Times New Roman", and "Courier New".
 ```
 The font's height can be specified in any convenient unit of measure.
 My writer uses values like 1/4 inch and 1/6 inch, which, in concert with my writer's "yank" feature, keeps everything nicely aligned.

 "The default font" is my very own, and is called "Osmosian" in honor of my creators.
-I've got the whole thing in my noodle as a nibble literal.
-I install it during start up, and remove it during shut down.
-It is 1/4 inch high.
+Eu tenho a coisa toda em meu macarrão como uma pedra literal.
+I install it during start up, and remove it during shut down. É de 1/4 centímetros de altura.
 You're looking at a sample right now.

 ```
 To set up a font, just: